dversabeau/stsymphorien/wordpress/wp-content/plugins/really-simple-ssl/readme.txt

 If you can't deactivate, do not just remove the plugin folder to uninstall!
 Follow these [instructions] instead: (https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/).

 == Changelog ==
+= 5.1.2 =
+* Improvement: remove one recommendation from the activate ssl notice, to keep it clean
+* Improvement: continue instead of stop when no auto installation possible
+* Improvement: add reset option to Let's Encrypt generation wizard, to allow fully resetting Lets Encrypt
+* Improvement: saved settings feedback

+= 5.1.1 =
+* Improvement: color of progress bar
+* Improvement: make notice about not protected directories dismissible, in case the Let's Encrypt certificate generation process is not completed.
+* Improvement: catch not existing fsock open function, props @sitesandsearch
+* Improvement: slide out animation on task dismissal

 = 5.1.0 =
 * Improvement: clear keys directory only clearing files
 * Improvement: added WP Version and PHP version to system status export